What is a nosebleed?

 - Teaching your child not to pick her nose or blow it too forcefully.

-- Applying nasal saline gel (available over the counter in drugstores) inside the nostrils several times a day, especially at bedtime, to help keep the area moist.
-Do not use petroleum jelly.
+- Applying nasal saline gel, spray or drops (available over the counter in drugstores) inside the nostrils 2 to 3 times per day, especially at bedtime, to help keep the area moist.

 - Seeing your child's primary care provider for treatment of allergies that may contribute to frequent nosebleeds.